 Study in a real-life hospitality venue

-Our hospitality students are thrilled to study at our Buxton campus which offers some of the UK’s best university facilities.
+Our hospitality students are thrilled to study at our Centre for Contemporary Hospitality and Tourism, which offers some of the UK’s best university facilities.
 You will hone your skills by training and working in the spectacular grade II* listed Devonshire Dome, a lively events venue with catering facilities for up to 900 people.

 With its abundance of visitor and cultural attractions, Buxton has much to offer the aspiring hospitality professional.
 This elegant spa town on the edge of the Peak District National Park boasts not only a fascinating heritage but also a bright future, with new initiatives such as the restoration of the town’s historic Crescent as the area’s first five-star thermal spa and wellness hotel.